Joseph Stalin: 1917: Russian Revolution

 Stalin helped organise the July Days uprising, an armed display of strength by supporters of the Bolsheviks.
 After the demonstration was suppressed, the Provisional Government initiated a crackdown on the party, raiding Pravda.
 Stalin smuggled Lenin out of the paper's office and took charge of his safety, moving him between Petrograd safe houses before smuggling him to nearby Razliv.
 In Lenin's absence, Stalin continued editing Pravda and served as acting leader of the Bolsheviks, overseeing the party's Sixth Congress.
 Lenin began calling for the Bolsheviks to seize power by toppling the Provisional Government, a plan which was supported by Stalin and fellow senior Bolshevik Leon Trotsky, but opposed by Kamenev, Zinoviev, and other members.

 On 24 October, police raided the Bolshevik newspaper offices, smashing machinery and presses; Stalin salvaged some of the equipment.
 In the early hours of 25 October, Stalin joined Lenin in a Central Committee meeting in Petrograd's Smolny Institute, from where the Bolshevik coup—the October Revolution—was directed.
 Bolshevik militia seized Petrograd's power station, main post office, state bank, telephone exchange, and several bridges.
 A Bolshevik-controlled ship, the Aurora, opened fire on the Winter Palace; the Provisional Government's assembled delegates surrendered and were arrested.
 Stalin, who had been tasked with briefing the Bolshevik delegates of the Second Congress of Soviets about the situation, had not played a publicly visible role.
-Trotsky and other later opponents used this as evidence his role had been insignificant, although historians reject this, citing his role as a member of the Central Committee and as an editor of Pravda.
+Trotsky and other later opponents used this as evidence his role had been insignificant, although various historians reject this, placing great significance in his role as a member of the Central Committee and as an editor of Pravda.
+However, according to Russian historian Oleg Khlevni͡uk, 2015, "Russia was not allowed to follow the course of reform long enough to yield [significant] results", citing Stalin's frequent abuse of power and mis-directing the course of the Revolution.